mariaserral/GEB_Projects_tools/Documentation/Delivery_final.md

 ## 2. How you have proceed with the questions we suggest in last section
 **2.1.
 Is the plane 3D object in roboDK moving properly?**

-Initially, the plane’s movement was not exactly the same as the one we were doing with the sensor due to the misalignment between the sensor's axes and the virtual environment's axes.
+Initially, the plane’s movement was not synchronized with the sensor.
+Although the sensor was transmitting data, there was a misalignment between the sensor's local axes and the virtual environment's axes.

 **2.2.
 What you have made to properly verify the orientation angles Roll, Pitch and Yaw?**